Standard Errors for Calibrated Parameters

 \item The full-information (infeasible) efficient weight matrix that exploits knowledge of all of $V$ is known to equal $W=V^{-1}$.
 This weight matrix in general attaches nonzero weight to all moments, unlike the limited-information efficient solution derived above.
 The worst-case asymptotic standard deviation \eqref{eqn:lad} given limited information is of course larger than the asymptotic standard deviation $(\lambda'(G'V^{-1}G)^{-1}\lambda)^{1/2}$ of the full-information efficient estimator of $r(\theta_0)$.

 \item The efficient moment weighting/selection for the limited-information efficient estimators $r(\hat{\theta}_\text{eff})$ and $\hat{r}_\text{eff-1S}$ depends on the function $r(\cdot)$ of interest, unlike in the case of full-information efficient estimation.
-In practice, we can just re-run the computations for all functions $r(\cdot)$ of interest (e.g., for all components of $\theta$).
+In practice, we can just re-run the computations for each function $r(\cdot)$ of interest (e.g., for each component of $\theta$).

+\item By restricting $W$ to the set $\mathcal{S}_p$ of weight matrices for which $G'WG$ is nonsingular, we ensure that the parameter vector $\theta_0$ is at least \emph{locally} identified from the selected moments \citep[p.\ 2144]{Newey1994}.
+However, the selected moments may fail to ensure \emph{global} identification of $\theta_0$.
+In models for which this is a concern, we recommend using the one-step efficient estimator $\hat{r}_\text{eff-1S}$, which inherits its consistency from the initial estimator $\hat{\theta}_\text{init}$ that could be computed using all available moments.

 \item It is not restrictive to consider moment matching estimators of the form \eqref{eqn:estimator}.
 Consider instead any estimator $\hat{\vartheta} \equiv \hat{f}(\hat{\mu})$ of $\theta_0$, where $\hat{f} \colon \mathbb{R}^p \to \mathbb{R}^k$ is a possibly data-dependent function with enough regularity to satisfy the asymptotically linear expansion